cipher387/osint_stuff_tool_collection/README.md

 <a name="communications"></a>
-<h3>Communications</h3>
+<h3>Communications, Internet, Technologies</h3>

 </br><a href="https://opencellid.org/">Opencellid.org</a> — the world's largest Open Database of Cell Towers
 </br><a href="https://www.mylnikov.org/">API mylnikov.org</a> — get lattitude and longitude by WiFI BBSID
 </br><a href="http://nperf.com/en/map">nperf.com/map</a> — view the coverage area of different #cellular operators in different countries
 </br><a href="https://www.nperf.com/en/map/5g">nperf.com/map/5g</a> — 5G coverage #map worldwide
+</br><a href='http://vincos.it/world-map-of-social-networks'>Vincos.it</a> — world social media popularity map
+</br><a href='https://app.any.run'>app.any.run</a> — interactive worldwide map of cyber threats statistics (last 24 hour)
+</br><a href="https://www.webcamtaxi.com/en/russia/moscow-province/badoo-office.html">Web Cam Taxi</a> — open webcams around the world
+</br><a href="http://radio.garden/visit/moscow/MQfEnBji">Radio Garden</a> — select a local radio station on the world map and listen to what's playing at the moment

 <a name="other"></a>
 <h3>Other</h3>

-</br><a href='https://wheelmap.org'>Wheelmap.org</a> — map shows public places that are accessible and partially accessible to #wheelchair users
-</br><a href='http://jopf.re/osmaps-radius/'>Osmaps Radius</a> — drawing circles with a certain radius on the map
-</br><a href='https://gulfpub-gisstg.esriemcs.com/pe_chevron/'>gulfpub-gisstg.esriemcs.com</a> — Detailed world gas pipelines map
 </br><a href='https://map.openaerialmap.org/#/-90.098876953125,33.8430453147447,6?_k=huaxo6'>OpenAerialMap</a> — set of tools for searching, sharing, and using openly licensed satellite and unmanned aerial vehicle (UAV) imagery
 </br><a href='http://demo.f4map.com'>Demo.4map.com</a> — 3D interactive world map
 </br><a href='https://360cities.net/map'>360cities.net/map</a> — world map of panoramic (360 degrees) images
-</br><a href='http://zhenyanghua.github.io/MeasureTool-GoogleMaps-V3/'>MeasureTool-GoogleMaps-V3</a> — Measurement tool for #GoogleMaps.
 </br><a href='https://www.oldmapsonline.org/'>OldMapsOnline</a> — World aggregator of old maps from various sources (498,908 maps)
-</br><a href='https://luminocity3d.org/WorldPopDen/'>World Population Density Map</a> — Very detailed data.
-It's possible to look at the density not only by country and city, but also by individual metropolitan areas, towns, and villages
-</br><a href='https://www.emporis.com/buildings/map'>Emporis Buildings Map</a> — world map showing notable buildings.
-For each object you can find out the height, number of floors, type, and purpose
-</br><a href='https://osmbuildings.org/'>Osmbuildings.org</a> — world map showing notable buildings.
-For each object you can find out the height, type, and purpose.
 </br><a href='http://whatiswhere.com'>Whatiswhere.com</a> — OpenStreetMap based free POI (point of interest) search.
 102 types of objects
-</br><a href='https://www.acscdg.com/'>ACSDG</a> — tool allows you to quickly mark a group of points on the map and then export their geographic coordinates to CSV.
 </br><a href='https://cipher387.github.io/collection_of_cadastral_maps/'>Collection of cadastral maps</a> — 41 countries
-</br><a href='https://app.measuremaponline.com/dashboard/overview'>MeasureMapOnline</a> — tool for drawing rectangles, circles and complex polygons on a world map to measure their area and perimeter
-</br><a href='http://vincos.it/world-map-of-social-networks'>Vincos.it</a> — world social media popularity map
-</br><a href='https://app.any.run'>app.any.run</a> — interactive worldwide map of cyber threats statistics (last 24 hour)
-</br><a href='https://mapfight.xyz/browse/'>Map Fight</a> — compare size of two countries
-</br><a href='https://chrome.google.com/webstore/detail/presto-map-lead-extractor/ljnhdpilgapdpecpbpdiideeknfpkiih/related'>Presto Map lead extractor</a> — Converts information about labels on Google Maps to CSV or XLSX
-</br><a href='https://chrome.google.com/webstore/detail/g-map-extractor/eehgalnhbmkfalhdjkeenggnniebdpgi/related'>Gmaps Extractor</a> — Extract data from placemarks
-</br><a href="https://www.webcamtaxi.com/en/russia/moscow-province/badoo-office.html">Web Cam Taxi</a> — open webcams around the world
-</br><a href="http://radio.garden/visit/moscow/MQfEnBji">Radio Garden</a> — select a local radio station on the world map and listen to what's playing at the moment
-</br><a href="https://www.gpsvisualizer.com/">GPS Visualizer</a> — show gpx and tcx files on map
-</br><a href="https://www.mapchecking.com/">Map Checking</a> — tool for measuring the number of people in a crowd of different area and density.
 </br><a href='https://www.localfocus.nl/geokit/'>localfocus.nl/geokit</a> — geographic toolkit for investigative journalists
-</br><a href="https://pastvu.com/">Pastvu.com</a> — View historical photos taken at a particular location on a map.
-</br><a href="https://www.mapnificent.net/">Mapnificent</a> — Choose a city on the world map, then select an address on the map and see what places you can get to by public transport in a certain time interval (range from 1 to 90 minutes)
-</br><a href='https://findfoodsupport.withgoogle.com/'>Find Food Support</a> — find places where you can get free food by address (USA)
 </br><a href='https://simon04.dev.openstreetmap.org/whodidit/'>WhoDidIt</a> — Click on an area on the OpenStreetMap to get a list of nicknames of users who have made changes on it (with dates).